 Perma-What??

-Today, Homestead Lady welcomes Mr. Levi Meeuwenberg from Realeyes Homestead!
+Today, Homestead Lady welcomes Mr. Levi Meeuwenberg from Realize Homestead!
 Levi has graciously consented to give us an introduction to permaculture, which is part art, part science.

-Without further ado, here’s Mr. Levi and an Introduction to Permaculture!
+You might be asking yourself, “What is permaculture?”
 Permaculture is a term that gets thrown around in foodie/homesteading circles a lot so I thought I’d share a bit of what I’ve learned about it.
-Firstly, for those not in the know, the textbook definition of permaculture is:

 “…a branch of ecological design, ecological engineering, and environmental design that develops sustainable architecture and self-maintained agricultural systems modeled from natural ecosystems.[1][2]